tarwn/lessthandot-hugo/blogs/content/posts/2011-04-04-use-a-database-how-it.md

 END
 ```

-If you are thinking _silly you, you can&#8217;t have an IF statement like that in a function_, then you have disappointed me.
+If you are thinking _silly you, you can't have an IF statement like that in a function_, then you have disappointed me.
 What you really should be saying is the following: [why are you hardcoding this, create a heights table and then grab all the heights that are valid for the range][1]

 Yes, I grabbed this example from the following question: [TSQL &#8211; If..Else statement inside Table-Valued Functions &#8211; cant go through…][2].
 As you can see several people answered with how to use a CASE statement instead.
 That is all nice and dandy but the information should be in a table instead

 # Single Source of Truth

-The thing that is wrong with that piece of code posted is not the fact that the IF statement doesn&#8217;t work but the fact that a table was not used to store the info.
+The thing that is wrong with that piece of code posted is not the fact that the IF statement doesn't work but the fact that a table was not used to store the info.
 If you are using a table then you can populate a drop down in a form, use the table in the function, in other procedures, views etc etc. If you need to make a change, you do it in one place and one place only.

 This is a very important thing to understand, if you have the same information from 10 different sources all over the place hen when you need to make a change you are bound to make mistakes.
 Can you imagine if you need to store tax information, having this hardcoded like that?
 That is insanity.